Secure external access to Microsoft Teams, SharePoint, and OneDrive with Azure Active Directory

 - Confirms access reviews occur

 - Removes users added to SharePoint

-- Select Email one-time passcodes for guests.
+- Select the banner for Email one-time passcodes for guests.

 - For Enable guest self-service sign up via user flows, select Yes.